A beginners guide to using the water bath canning / preserving method. Equipment needed, why it is important and how to do it!

 - Jar lifting tongs - not essential but they make it a whole lot easier!

 Last year I splashed out on this water bath canning kit from Kiwi Family Kitchen and I love it!
 If you are planning on doing a fair bit of preserving, this is a fantastic investment.
-If you are after something on a smaller scale to get started, try this kit!
+If you are after something on a smaller scale to get started, Kylie also stocks a range of tools to get started including jar tongs.

 Do all foods need to be processed using a water bath?